Marcasite

-The mineral marcasite, sometimes called “white iron pyrite”, is iron sulfide (FeS2) with orthorhombic crystal structure.
+The mineral marcasite, sometimes called "white iron pyrite", is iron sulfide (FeS2) with orthorhombic crystal structure.
 It is physically and crystallographically distinct from pyrite, which is iron sulfide with cubic crystal structure.
-Both structures do have in common that they contain the disulfide S22− ion, having a short bonding distance between the sulfur atoms.
+Both structures contain the disulfide S22− ion, having a short bonding distance between the sulfur atoms.
 The structures differ in how these di-anions are arranged around the Fe2+ cations.
 Marcasite is lighter and more brittle than pyrite.
 Specimens of marcasite often crumble and break up due to the unstable crystal structure.

 On fresh surfaces, it is pale yellow to almost white and has a bright metallic luster.
 It tarnishes to a yellowish or brownish color and gives a black streak.
 It is a brittle material that cannot be scratched with a knife.
-The thin, flat, tabular crystals, when joined in groups, are called “cockscombs”.
+The thin, flat, tabular crystals, when joined in groups, are called "cockscombs".

-In marcasite jewellery, pyrite used as a gemstone is called “marcasite” – that is, marcasite jewellery is made from pyrite, not from the mineral marcasite.
+In the late medieval and early modern eras, the word "marcasite" meant all iron sulfides in general, including both pyrite and the mineral marcasite.
+The narrower, modern scientific definition for marcasite as specifically orthorhombic iron sulfide dates from 1845.
+Jewellery where pyrite is used as the gemstone is called marcasite jewellery; a term which pre-dates the scientific definition, using the original sense of the word.
 Marcasite in the scientific sense is not used as a gem due to its brittleness.
-In the late medieval and early modern eras, the word “marcasite” meant all iron sulfides in general, including both pyrite and the mineral marcasite.
-The narrower, modern scientific definition for marcasite as orthorhombic iron sulfide dates from 1845.
-The jewelers’ sense for the word “marcasite” pre-dates this 1845 scientific redefinition.

 Occurrence

 Marcasite can be formed as both a primary or a secondary mineral.
 It typically forms under low-temperature, highly acidic conditions.
 It occurs in sedimentary rocks (shales, limestones and low grade coals) as well as in low temperature hydrothermal veins.
 Commonly associated minerals include pyrite, pyrrhotite, galena, sphalerite, fluorite, dolomite, and calcite.

 As a primary mineral marcasite forms nodules, concretions, and crystals in a variety of sedimentary rock, such as in the chalk layers found on both sides of the English Channel at Dover, Kent, England, and at Cap Blanc-Nez, Pas de Calais, France, where it forms as sharp individual crystals and crystal groups, and nodules (similar to those shown here).
+Marcasite is also found in complex sulphide deposits.
+In the Reocín mine, Cantabria, Spain, appears as crystals grouped in the form of cockscombs.

 As a secondary mineral, it forms by chemical alteration of a primary mineral, such as pyrrhotite or chalcopyrite.